TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-cancelswitchreenablesubscription.md

 If you don't want to cancel your subscription but want to stop charges for a deployment, you can manually delete your deployed Azure packages using the Azure Management Portal.

 * In this case, all application data will be removed, and you will not receive further charges.
 However, your profile and billing information will remain in the system, and you will be billed for usage at the next billing cycle.Exception: Virtual machines (VMs) can be stopped/deallocated to pause billing without outright deletion.
-* If you cancel the support plan before the sixth month, you will not be charged after the current month of cancellation, and there is no pro-rate refund.
+* If you cancel the support plan before the sixth month, you will not be charged after the current month of cancellation, and there is no pro-rate refund

 ## **Recommended Documents**